romanwixinger/profiles-rest-api/documentation/QuestionPOST.md

-**Create answers**
+**Create questions**
 ----
-  This is a simple for creating answers.
-The corrected answer is send as answer.
+  This is a simple for creating questions.

 * **URL**

-  custom-answer/
+  custom-question/

 * **Method:**